Survey, Inventory, and Registry

 Currently there is no formal process in place for individual site owners to add a property or other type of site to the Inventory.
 Sites on the POIL, however, can have a SoS developed on a case by case basis if none currently exists.
 Interested owners should contact the HRC directly.

 The Registry is a list of sites that have been designated as Municipal Historic Resources.
 This is the highest level of recognition and protection granted by the City of Lacombe and enables sites to be eligible for restoration and rehabilitation grants.
-The designation process is outlined in Designating and Restoring a Historic Resource, and currently designated buildings can be explored in the Map of Sites.
+The designation process is outlined in Designating and Restoring a Historic Resource, and currently designated buildings can be viewed on the Heritage Registry.